BolaNasr/BookStore-API/README.md

 by default The server will run in port 5000, you can go to http://localhost:5000 to see default html page as described above

-## Viewing and Editing RAML File

-There are many ways to view and edit RAML file:

-- [API Workbench](http://apiworkbench.com/) is an atom package for designing, building, testing, documenting and sharing RESTful HTTP APIs
-- Vim : it is enough for simple purpose

 ## [Book Store specification](https://github.com/BolaNasr/BookStore-API/blob/master/BookStore.md)